Meet the Team

 Emma Stannard: mezzo-soprano/co-leader

-Emma is an operatic mezzo-soprano and singing teacher based in Brighton.
-Emma trained at both the Royal Northern College of Music and the Royal Academy of Music.
-She has since sung for companies including: English National Opera, English Touring Opera, Glyndebourne Festival Opera, Opera Holland Park and many more.
+Emma is an operatic mezzo-soprano and singing teacher.
+She trained at both the Royal Northern College of Music and the Royal Academy of Music, and has sung for companies including: English National Opera, English Touring Opera, Glyndebourne Festival Opera, Opera Holland Park and many more.

-Emma has over five years experience as a singing teacher working with all ages and abilities, developing vocal technique and working towards a wide variety of goals.
-Emma is a member of the Association of Teachers of Singing and runs the Under the Bridge Singing Group in Brighton.
+As a singing teacher, Emma has over five years experience working with all ages and abilities, developing vocal technique and working towards a wide variety of goals.

-In 2020/21, Emma undertook a PGCE in Primary Education gaining valuable experience working with children.
-She has worked as a teacher-coach, training primary school teachers in the field of music teaching and has classroom experience as a substitute teacher working throughout East Sussex.
+In 2020/21, Emma undertook a PGCE in Primary Education and has worked as a teacher-coach, training primary school teachers in the field of music teaching and has classroom experience working throughout East Sussex.